trade-tariff/trade-tariff-api-docs/README.md

 ### Support for multiple API versions

-As we release new versions of the API, we will continue to support older versions (until they're depricated).
+As we release new versions of the API, we will continue to support older versions (until they're deprecated).
 Therefore, we should continue to publish that version's API reference and the corresponding `openapi.yaml` file.

 In order to do this, some modifications to the default Middleman templates and options are required: